Ikram Blilou: Research and career

 After graduating, Prof. Blilou moved to the Netherlands for postdoctoral research at Utrecht University, where she studied cell-cycle regulation and polar auxin transport.
 After completing her postdoctoral work, she was appointed as an assistant professor in the Department of Molecular Genetics at Utrecht University in 2003, where she established a line of research focusing on mechanisms regulating protein movement in plant roots.
 In 2006, she was awarded the prestigious Dutch VIDI and Aspasia grant and was promoted to the rank of associate professor.
 In 2012, she moved along with her department to Wageningen University, where she continued studying root development in Arabidopsis.

-In 2017, she moved to KAUST, where she is currently leading several research projects, including stem cell regulation in model plants focusing on transcription factor networks as well as understanding how plants cope in desert environments.
+In 2017, Blilou moved to King Abdullah University of Science and Technology, Saudi Arabia, where she is currently leading several research projects, including stem cell regulation in model plants focusing on transcription factor networks as well as understanding how plants cope in desert environments.
 Her team uses multidisciplinary approaches, including high-resolution microscopy, tissue culture and plant transformation, genome editing technologies, and transcriptional assays.
 The team also implements deep learning and computer vision to analyze and quantify dynamic processes in vivo, ranging from protein associations to pathogen invasion, disease detection, and growth quantification.

 Blilou is interested in how plants adapt to extreme environments.
 In particular, she looks at how plants develop resilience in desert environment focusing on date palm that she considers as a crop for the future due to the high nutritional value of its fruits.

 In 2020, she was Awarded the first prize of the Khalifa International Award for Date Palm and Agricultural Innovation 2020 in the category Distinguished Innovative Studies and Modern Technology.
 In 2024, she won the international award from the National Center of Palms and Dates (NCPD), MEWA, in the category of the best scientific research.